A1Liu/dumboss/README.md

 8. Maybe don't map all of phyiscal memory lmao
 9. No file-system.
 Just a k-v store, 128-bit key that maps to a set of blocks on the disk.
 10. Permissions are based on programs, not users.
+11. Integer divide-by-zero always results in a zero.